filipetedim/bestest-amazingest-shop/README.md

 ### Technical

 - \[x] Majority of logic on client side
+    - \[x] Store frontend only does GETs to retrieve data
+    - \[x] All logic and Cart are handled on frontend
 - \[x] One of client side languages (JavaScript)
 - \[x] One of web app frameworks (React)
 - \[x] Any third party NPM libraries